Last Updated on June 16, 2026 by Bibhu Ranjan Mund, MPH

 A guide to the key milestones, cognitive growth, and physical development in the first years of life.

-Reference from different sources may be referred:
+Reference from different trusted sources :

 - Women’s health